Oral cancer: Causes

-Oral squamous cell carcinoma is a disease of environmental factors, the greatest of which is tobacco.
+The main causes of oral cancer are alcohol and tobacco (smoked or chewed).
+The risk is especially high when a person regularly uses both.
+The more is consumed of either the higher the risk of developing oral cancer.
 Like all environmental factors, the rate at which cancer will develop is dependent on the dose, frequency and method of application of the carcinogen (the substance that is causing the cancer).
-Aside from cigarette smoking, other carcinogens for oral cancer include alcohol, viruses (particularly HPV 16 and 18), radiation, and UV light.
+Aside from tobacco and alcohol, other carcinogens for oral cancer include viruses (particularly HPV 16 and 18), radiation, and UV light.